 To sell the Wedding Planner Experience, wedding planners must listen first before you deliver it.

 I can’t sell anything!
-If my client has not told me their vision or some key details of what they expect to have the day of their event.
-Listening is an art and a very powerful tool to sell the experience.
+If my client has not told me their vision or some critical details of what they expect to have the day of their event, is not helpful.
+Listening is an art and a potent tool to sell the experience.
 I know what we are capable of doing, but how can I tell my client what they need if I don’t even know what their budget is or what they have dreamed all their life to have?
-This is their moment to shine and for you to get all that information in their brain that they have accumulated for so long.
+Is their moment to shine.
+And for you to get all that information in their brain that they have accumulated for so long.
 Let’s continue with The Wedding Planner Experience.

 Listening helps you to start the conversation about what is possible for their event and as professionals.
-We should not interrupt our client while they are concentrated on painting the picture of their vision.
+We should not interrupt our client while they were painting the picture of their vision.
 They will get confused and end up getting what they never planned or wanted to get, which makes for a very unhappy customer.

 Wedding planners must show the prospective client that we respect their time.
-And that we were paying attention while they were communicating their ideas.
-At this moment, we should also be taking notes on the most important remarks they make and when it is our turn to speak, we will review all the notes with them to make sure we all are on the same dream-page.
+We were paying attention while they were communicating their ideas.
+At this moment, we should also be taking notes on the essential remarks they make, and when it is our turn to speak, we will review all the records with them to make sure we all are on the same dream-page.
 Your prospective customer will be so appreciative of you paying attention to them because it shows the respect.
-You used their time in a positive and productive way.
-Also, doing so will showcase your professionalism and it is also a great opportunity to talk about a realistic budget.
-Then you can start working with in order to carry on to the next meeting.
+You used their time positively and productively.
+Also, doing so will showcase your professionalism, and it is also an excellent opportunity to talk about a realistic budget.
+Then you can start working with to carry on to the next meeting.
 Let’s continue with The Wedding Planner Experience.